 World Shunning Dollars, Gold/Silver Reemerging as Money

-Major Russian bank VTB also signed a bilateral dollar-bypassing deal with Bank of China.
-The two financial institutions will transact in rubles and yuan for “investment banking, inter-bank lending, trade finance, and capital-markets transactions.”
+Major Russian bank VTB also signed a bilateral dollar-bypassing deal with the Bank of China.
+The two financial institutions will transact in rubles and yuan for “investment banking, inter-bank lending, trade finance, and capital markets transactions.”

 Most of the buck's leading competitors, including the euro, are themselves being depreciated to prevent them from gaining value.

-In fact, the European Central bank recently took the unprecedented step of imposing negative rates of interest on commercial bank deposits!
+The European Central Bank recently took the unprecedented step of imposing negative rates of interest on commercial bank deposits!
 It's a desperate attempt to ward off an economic contraction, and it proves that no major fiat currency today is sound.

 A Gold Standard for World Powers, a Silver Standard for the Everyman

 Physical silver is impractical for most central banks to hold in significant quantities as reserves.
 Logistically, silver just can't be obtained and warehoused in multi-billion-dollar increments the way gold can.

 But for non-billionaire individual investors, silver may be the most practical metal to hold in personal reserves.

 Silver is the hard money you'd be able to use for everyday transactions, just like Americans did before silver was removed from our dimes, quarters, and half dollars in 1965.
 Of course, gold has some practical advantages, too – it's easier to transport and conceal and tends to be less volatile.

 According to the U.S. Constitution, both gold and silver are the legitimate currencies of the land.